 instructions on how to generate the security code.

 Once authenticated, you can select the accounts you want to share.
-The third party provider will ask you
+The TPP will ask you

 for your consent for them to access your account information either as a one-off, or for a period of time.